OpenObservability/OpenMetrics/protobuf_vs_text.md

 Prometheus:
 1. Encoders for both the protobuf and text format exist in various languages already (in the form of Prometheus client libraries).
 For some languages, there are even decoders available.
-(However, either direction is not at par yet with the languages for which protobuf compilers exist).
+(However, the choice of languages for which protobuf compilers exist is still richer than the choice of languages for which text format encoders exist.)
 2. With the maturity of the Prometheus ecosystem, future changes of the exposition format are expected to be rare.
 (This expectation might be seen as naive, though.)